nik786/kube-learn/KUBERNETES/k8s-link-05.md

-# Imagine you’re managing a production Kubernetes cluster and one of your critical services suddenly becomes unresponsive.
+1. Imagine you’re managing a production Kubernetes cluster and one of your critical services suddenly becomes unresponsive.
 What steps would you take to diagnose and resolve the issue?

-# 🛠️ Kubernetes: Troubleshooting Unresponsive Production Service

 | Step | Action | Purpose | Example / Command |
 |------|--------|---------|------------------|